8 crops to harvest in October – a selection of this month’s best vegetable garden offerings

 What crops are harvested in October

 A kitchen garden can be highly productive in fall and lots of crops will be ready to harvest in October.
-We take a look at seven of the most popular vegetables and fruit that will need picking during the month.
+We take a look at eight of the most popular vegetables and fruits that will need picking during the month.

 1. Apples

 Mid-and-late season apples will be ripe and ready to harvest in October.
 The time to harvest apples can run from mid-August onwards, but October is often the last chance to get those precious fruits from the trees.
-There are many types of apples that do tend to be ready in October and, if you know your apple variety, then a bit of research will identify when they should be picked.
+Many types of apples do tend to be ready in October and, if you know your apple variety, then a bit of research will identify when they should be picked.

 2. Pumpkins